-Are you looking to upgrade your ID card printer in 2020?
+Are you looking for the best ID card printer for your business in 2020?

-In collaboration with our team of card printer experts, we’ve collated 10 of the best printers currently available, that suit a range of different needs and organisations.
+In collaboration with our team of card printer experts, we’ve collated 10 of the best ID card printers currently available that suit a range of different needs and organisations.

 We’ve taken things such as print volume, price point and versatility into account and have considered some key reasons you’d pick one printer over another.

 You can read more about choosing the correct type for you in our ID card printer buying guide.

 SPECIAL OFFER: FREE UPGRADE TO DUAL-SIDED PRINTING ON ALL MAGICARD 600 PRINTERS.

 The Magicard 600 is one of the newest direct-to-card printers on the market and offers a great combination of high-resolution printing and impressive printing speeds.
 Being a Magicard means it offers extra security: they all come with HoloKote as standard.

 This prints a transparent image into the overcoat panel, resulting in a secure watermark that can only be seen under special UV lights.
 Magicard’s One Tree Planted scheme also means it’s a great option if you’re looking for an environmentally sustainable printer to buy.

 The 600 also benefits from a function that scrambles sensitive information.
 This means it’s impossible for the Magicard 600 to cause a data breach; an important consideration for many organisations as data protection becomes a top priority.

 It’s covered by a three-year manufacturer warranty and, with these numerous security options, it’ll still be ahead of the game in 2023.
 The best bit?
 A special offer currently means all Magicard 600s will come with a dual-sided printing add-on.